Prove

 An AI that remembers your organisation.

-Every assessment, agent, policy, use case, decision, and experiment across your Fronterio tenant feeds a nightly consolidation brain.
-It distils durable learned facts — preferences, patterns, risks, aspirations — and recommends the next move, quietly, every day.
+Every assessment, agent, policy, initiative, decision, and experiment across your Fronterio tenant feeds a nightly consolidation brain.
+It distils durable learned facts (preferences, patterns, risks, aspirations) and recommends the next move, quietly, every day.

-Surfaces the recommendations appear on: consultant, dashboard, digest, Mission Control
+Surfaces the recommendations appear on: consultant, Home, digest, your plan

 How the Memory Engine works

-Every action your team takes on Fronterio writes an immutable, Zod-validated signal to an append-only bus — no raw user IDs, no free-text, bounded payload whitelist.
-A nightly cron at 05:00 UTC reads every signal since the last run for each of your organisations and feeds them through a two-stage consolidation.
+Every action your team takes on Fronterio writes a validated, immutable signal — no raw user IDs, no free text, only a bounded set of fields.
+Every night the platform reads the new signals for your organisation and feeds them through a two-stage consolidation.

-Stage one is deterministic: five rule-pass detectors scan for patterns a spreadsheet could catch — policy-publish streaks, assessment-score drops, agent-deploy cadence, use-case ship rate, guide-completion rhythm.
+Stage one is deterministic: five rule-pass detectors scan for patterns a spreadsheet could catch, such as policy-publish streaks, assessment-score drops, agent-deploy cadence, initiative ship rate, and guide-completion rhythm.
 These produce candidate facts with evidence trails pinned to specific signal rows.
-Stage two is a frontier AI model, gated to Pro+ and only when new signals or a consultant-inferred fact justifies the call.
-The model looks at your bucket context + prior facts + recent signals and returns up to twelve additional candidates — subtle preferences, stated aspirations, decision contexts the rule-pass can't see.
+Stage two is a frontier AI model, gated to Pro+ and only called when new signals or a consultant-inferred fact justify it.
+The model looks at your bucket context, prior facts, and recent signals and returns up to twelve additional candidates: subtle preferences, stated aspirations, and decision contexts the rule-pass can't see.

-Candidates merge into a durable memory with supersede semantics: same fact at higher confidence reinforces, different value supersedes.
+Candidates merge into a durable memory with supersede semantics: the same fact at higher confidence reinforces, a different value supersedes.
 A canonical 55-key vocabulary prevents drift; anything off-vocabulary lands in an admin review queue instead of polluting your memory.
-Facts carry confidence bands, evidence signal IDs, and an expiry per fact type — blockers expire in 14 days, constraints in a year.
+Facts carry confidence bands, evidence signal IDs, and an expiry per fact type: blockers expire in 14 days, constraints in a year.

-Recommendations compute from memory + current state + (Business+) cross-customer cohort patterns.
-A single recommendation can opt into four surfaces — your consultant prompt (top five), your dashboard home card (top three), your weekly digest email (high priority only), and the Mission Control dashboard (full list).
+Recommendations compute from memory, current state, and (Business+) cross-customer cohort patterns.
+A single recommendation can opt into four surfaces: your consultant prompt (top five), your dashboard home card (top three), your weekly digest email (high priority only), and the your plan (full list).
 One source of truth, four renderings, always in priority order.

 Why memory, not just analytics